Menu

 What is Diwali?

-Diwali is made up of five days of festivity that have religious history.
-Laxmi Pujan, also called the main Diwali, Dhanteras, Narak Chaturdashi, Govardhan Puja, and Bhai Dooj.
+Diwali is made up of five days of festivities: Laxmi Pujan, also called the main Diwali, Dhanteras, Narak Chaturdashi, Govardhan Puja, and Bhai Dooj.
+A holiday of religious significance, Diwali is attributed to several events in Hinduism, perhaps most notably marking the day of the return of Rama, one of the avatars of Vishnu, after his defeat of the nefarious Ravana.

 During Diwali, people wear their finest clothes, and illuminate the interior and exterior of their homes with diyas (a small type of lamp for worship and decorative purposes) and rangoli (an art of decoration drawn on the floor or the entrances of homes), perform worship ceremonies of Lakshmi, the goddess of prosperity and wealth, light fireworks, and partake in family feasts, where mithai (sweets) and gifts are shared.